ESGF/esgf-globus-download/docs/globus_search_and_download.md

 In this case it would be: `0ed5d694-6b5a-11e9-bf45-0e4a062367b8`

-#### Activating your end point
+#### Activating the source (ESGF) endpoint

-If you did not activate your endpoint the script will let you know and spit out a message similar to this:
+If you did not activate the ESGF endpoint hosting the data, the script will let you know and spit out a message similar to this:

 ```bash
 The endpoint could not be auto-activated and must be activated before it can be used.